notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

 When you right click on the title for a tab, you get a context menu for manipulating that tab.

+By default, the commands available in that context menu are described below.
+If you would like to add other commands to that context menu, or remove commands you don't want to "clutter" that context menu, you can follow the instructions for [customizing the tab context menu using `tabContextMenu.xml`](config-files/#the-context-menu-tabcontextmenuxml).

 - `Close`: Closes this file's tab.
 - `Close Multiple Tabs >`:
   - `Close All BUT This`: Closes all files, except this tab's file.